 Other defects that cause hemolytic anemia include deficiencies of

-In all of these pathway defects, hemolytic anemia occurs only in homozygotes.
+In all of these pathway defects, hemolytic anemia occurs only in patients who are homozygous.
 The exact mechanism of hemolysis is unknown.

 Symptoms are related to the degree of anemia and may include jaundice and splenomegaly.
 Spherocytes are absent, but small numbers of irregularly shaped cells (echinocytes) may be present.